Eeben Barlow: Private military company

 In 1989, Barlow established the company Executive Outcomes (EO).
 Executive Outcomes initially trained SADF Special Forces in covert operations and intelligence gathering.
 He was also contracted to establish and train a covert group for the De Beers diamond company in Botswana Debswana with the aim of infiltrating and penetrating the illegal diamond-buying and smuggling syndicates.

 In 1993, Barlow’s Executive Outcomes was contracted to provide security for Ranger Oil in the northern Angolan town of Soyo where Ranger Oil were trying to recover drilling equipment stored on the harbour.
 The harbour, in turn, was under UNITA rebel control.
 To achieve this, Barlow recruited men who had been retrenched from the SADF elite units as well as Koevoet.
 Due to this contract, Executive Outcomes became a target for a campaign led mainly by South Africa’s Military Intelligence Division, the Department of Foreign Affairs and the media.

 Shortly thereafter, Executive Outcomes was awarded the contract to assist the Angolan Armed Forces (FAA) with training, strategic and tactical advice in an effort to end the war with UNITA.
 Despite a sustained negative campaign against it, Executive Outcomes accomplished its contract and within a year, UNITA had virtually been destroyed on the battlefield.
 This led to the signing of the Lusaka Protocols.

 Executive Outcomes likewise assisted the Sierra Leonean government in destroying the rebel movement RUF in that country.

 Barlow and his company also assisted the Indonesian Special Forces in the hostage-release operation in Irian Jaya in 1996.

 Barlow was a keynote speaker during the establishment of the British Army’s rapid reaction forces.
 He also delivered a paper on the role of PMCs to the US Department of Defence in Washington.

 Barlow publicly made it known that he supported a bill to regulate PMCs and Executive Outcomes provided several guidelines to the South African government during the formulation of a bill to regulate such companies.

 Executive Outcomes was one of the first companies to be awarded a licence by the South African government to operate as a government-approved PMC.

 Appointed Chairman of STTEP International in 2009.
 In 2014, former President Goodluck Jonathan of Nigeria hired STTEP to provide training and tactics to the Nigerian Army for fighting the Boko Harem terrorist organization.
 The training was showing progressing with the start of taking back land Boko Harem had newly occupied.
 STTEP warned the next President, Muhammadu Buhari, with "numerous intelligence warnings..These warnings covered the implications of not allowing the 72 MSF to annihilate BH in Borno province; the plans by Boko Harem to re-arm and escalate their activities; the implications of regional spill-over, the impact on the armed forces; and so forth."
 President Muhammadu Buhari narrative was that the Boko Harem were defeated.
-On 2015 November 18 the Nigerian Army, 157 Task Force Battalion was overrun causing the death of at least 44 soldiers.
+On 18 November 2015, 157 Task Force Battalion of the Nigerian Army was overrun causing the death of at least 44 soldiers.

 Eeben Barlow, resigned as chairman from STTEP on 30 September 2020.